 Figure 4 shows the ACL tree built for Figure 2.
-For any given ACL tree graph, ACLs are either in series, parallel, or a combination of them.
-For a set of n ACLs in series (parallel), packets need to survive the filtering decision of all (any) of them.
-Therefore, the accepted set of packets is the intersection (union) of these ACLs accepted independently.
+In such ACL tree graph, ACLs are either in series, parallel, or a combination of them.
+For a set of n ACLs in series, packets must survive the filtering decision of all of them.
+Therefore, the accepted set of packets is the intersection of these ACLs accepted independently.